Give the Gift of Music

 Poughkeepsie and Fishkill.
 In

-50-minute group lessons,
+50-minute group lessons, children learn keyboard skills and

-children learn keyboard skills and basic musicianship such as
+basic musicianship such as harmony training, composition,

-progress through the program.
+theme and variations as they progress through the program.

-are very active, almost an hour long," Wherry says.
+"Lessons are very active, almost an hour long," Wherry says.

-Vincitore's encourages parents to keep a positive attitude when
+Vincitore's encourages parents to keep a positive

-it comes to practicing.
-Parents
+attitude when it comes to practicing.

-should not expect their child
+Parents should not expect their child to sit at the

-to sit at the keyboard and practice for 30 minutes.
+keyboard and practice for 30 minutes.

 In